CircuitLord/ReactiveMusic/docs/MAKING_SONGPACKS.md

 - `(SongpackEventType) events` The specific events that need to be valid for this entry to play. (see details below)
 - `(Boolean) alwaysStop` (default false) Does this event always stop when it's events are no longer valid?
 - `(Boolean) alwaysPlay` (default false) Does this event always immediately start when it's events become valid?
+- `(Boolean) allowFallback` (default true) If we've played all songs from this event, are we allowed to "fallback" to events under us?
 - `(String[]) songs` The list of song files to pick from when this event plays.
 These are picked from the `music` sub-folder.